pondsthlm/hosted-trend-report/README.md

 # TODO

 * npm test should detect which required software (redis, elasticsearch, mongodb etc) that is missing and clearly specify what's missing
-* Create a template project which includes the above recommendations + any standard code we use in every project
-* Improve deployment by making sure the deployed code knows its revision